wp-plugins/wpsso/readme.txt

 == Description ==

-WordPress Social Sharing Optimization (WPSSO) provides the information that social websites need to improve **Google Search rank, and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more**.
+WordPress Social Sharing Optimization (WPSSO) provides information that social websites need to improve **Google Search rank and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more**.

 = Quick List of Features =